DJ-Ben-DJB/PRD-LRP-PD-DOCS/docs/Medical-Guide/Cardiac.md

 9. **Give 3rd and final shock.**
 10. **If still no pulse**, ask patient /OOC or /ME if they want to perma.
 11. **If yes, call time of death.**

 ---

+## Bradycardia
+Low heart rate (under 60 beats per minute)

+### What to Look For:
+- Slow heartbeat
+- Feeling faint or dizzy
+- Trouble breathing
+- Chest discomfort
+- Feeling tired or confused

+### What To Do:
+1. **Take the patient’s vitals.**
+2. **Check for causes** like:
+   - Side effects from meds
+   - Low electrolytes
+   - Recent injuries or trauma
+3. **Give Epinephrine** to help raise the heart rate.
+4. **Keep checking vitals** to see if the heart rate improves.
+5. **Offer bloodwork** to find the root cause (get results /OOC).
+6. **Talk about a pacemaker** if the patient wants long-term treatment.

+---

+## Atrial Fibrillation (AFib)
+Irregular and often fast heart rate — can lead to stroke or heart failure.

+### What to Look For:
+- Fluttering heartbeat
+- Tiredness or weakness
+- Dizzy or lightheaded
+- Trouble breathing
+- Chest feels strange or uncomfortable

+### What To Do:
+1. **Take the patient's vitals.**
+2. **Run an ECG** (stick probes on chest to check heart rhythm).
+3. **Give oxygen** if their oxygen levels are low.
+4. **Ask if they’ve had heart issues** before — this raises risk of stroke.
+5. **Mention long-term options**:
+   - Blood thinners (to prevent clots)
+   - Beta-blockers (to slow down the heart)
+   - A pacemaker (requires surgery, no future metal detectors, no follow-ups needed)

+---